cchauve/CEDAR/experiments/README.md

 From 1000 random trees on 100 taxa, comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.

 ```
+module load StdEnv/2020 python/3.10.2
 python experiments.py exp1 > exp1_results.txt
 ```

 ## Experiment 2

 From 50 random trees on 100 taxa, adding hop trees beween them, and comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.
-9 random orders plus the identity permutation are considered.

 ```
+module load StdEnv/2020 python/3.10.2
 python experiments.py exp2 > exp2_results.txt
 ```